1adrianb/face-alignment-training/README.md

 ## Citation

 ```
-@inproceedings{bulat2016human,
+@inproceedings{bulat2017far,
-  title={How far are we from solving the 2D & 3D Face Alignment problem?(and a dataset of 230,000 3D facial landmarks)},
+  title={How far are we from solving the 2D \& 3D Face Alignment problem? (and a dataset of 230,000 3D facial landmarks)},
   author={Bulat, Adrian and Tzimiropoulos, Georgios},
   booktitle={International Conference on Computer Vision},
   year={2017}